Take the French Placement Exam.

 - As the third most common language on the Internet, you can connect with pen pals, visit foreign websites and find exchange student opportunities.

-- You will develop your critical, creative thinking and problem solving skills.
-French also provides the base for more than 50% of the modern English vocabulary, which can help you perform better on standardized tests.
+- You will develop your critical, creative thinking and problem-solving skills.
+French also provides the base for about 45% of the modern English vocabulary, which can help you perform better on standardized tests.

 - Open the doors to art, music, fashion, food, architecture and literature.